 In more modern times, if you’re a fan of 20th-century art, then it’s well worth noting that Chipping Campden (the name ‘Chipping’ actually derives from the old English for ‘market’) was well associated with the Arts and Crafts movement.
 This was following Charles Robert Ashbee’s move to the town in 1902, together with his Guild.

-Self-proclaimed to be the ‘Venice of the Cotswolds,’ Bourton-on-the-Water is where I opted to stay during my stay in the Cotswolds.
-Complete with tiny little bridges and quaint pubs which lie along the river’s edge, opt to stay here and you’ll find many inns, taverns, and teashops.
+Otherwise, there’s fun for all the family attractions such as Bourton on the Water model village and the rather hard to complete Dragonfly Maze.
 During my weekend visit to the Cotswolds last year, I booked myself into the Mousetrap Inn and found it to be incredibly cosy (complete with a wonderful dining area).
 Check rates and availability here.

 #7 Castle Combe